 - A strong background in Modeling and Simulation of Dynamic Systems including mechanical, electrical, hydraulic, thermal, or a combination thereof

 - A strong background in Control Systems Design

 - Experience with applications of dynamic systems and controls to sensors, machinery and/or vehicle systems

 - Ability to work with diverse groups

-- Additional knowledge and expertise in vehicle design, accident reconstruction, biomechanics but not limited to multi-energy systems, sensors, actuators and autonomous vehicles
+- Additional knowledge and expertise in topics such as vehicle design, accident reconstruction, biomechanics, multi-energy systems, sensors, actuators, distributed network protocol, fault tolerant control and autonomous vehicles

-- Experience with the use or teaching with modeling and simulation software like MATLAB, SIMULINK, CAMPG, SOLIDWORKS MOTION, PATRAN, NASTRAN, ANSYS or other FEA modeling Software
+- Experience with the use or teaching with modeling and simulation software like MATLAB, SIMULINK, CAMPG, SOLIDWORKS MOTION, PYTHON or other languages

 - Use of block diagrams and bond graph methods for modeling and simulation is desirable

 - University-level teaching and/or industrial experience